The-Code-Dose/thecodedose-website/_data/blog/2023-04-20-understanding-short-circuit-evaluation-in-javascript.md

 thumbnail: /assets/short-circuit-evaluation-js.png
 ---

+Read the previous post in this series here: [ What is Truthy and Falsy in JavaScript](https://www.thecodedose.com/blog/what-is-truthy-and-false-in-javascript)

 If you work with JavaScript, then you've probably come across logical expressions.
 A logical expression is a statement that evaluates to either `true` (or a truthy value) or `false` (or a falsy value).
 It typically involves the use of logical operators (such as `&&`, `||`, and `!`) to combine one or more conditions or values.